rajputsher/git_essentials/3_Diff_Delete_Move_Rename/README.md

 1. `git diff --staged` : Difference between repository and staged commit
 2. `git diff --cached`
+3. `git diff --color-words` : Shows red and green only for the different contents.

 What is the difference between `git diff` and `git diff --staged`?